ashrafulalam005/BMI-calculator-with-html-css-and-javascript/README.md

 ## Overview
 <br>
 Hey there.
 I am Ashraful Alam.
 I am from Chittagong, Bangladesh.
 I am a passionate software developer.
 This is a simple BMI Calculator application implemented using HTML, CSS, and JavaScript.
 It allows users to input their weight and height to calculate their BMI and provide a category based on the BMI value.
+According to BMI it gives different advices.
 See this project and tell me if I can improve something or if it is good.

 ## Credits
 <br>